arkency/posts/posts/2015-05-14-introducing-read-models-in-your-legacy-application.md

 end
 ```

 Now we should create a class, which we could use for publishing this snapshot event (for example, using rails console).
-It should fetch all products and its' likes count and then publish it as one big event.
+It should fetch all games and its' likes count and then publish it as one big event.

 ```
 #!ruby